-Induction of STAT6 in the spleen has been reported in several infections with intestinal parasites (Lee et al., 2013) Lopez et al, 2013).
-In addition to elevated expression of STAT6 we noticed significantly elevated expression of the major regulatory chemokines CxCL9 in infections with the laboratory isolate of E. falciformis.
-CxCL9 can be induced downstream of INFγ (Djamiatun et al., 2017; Hirako et al., 2016; Schmid et al., 2014) and is involved in recruitment and activation of effector T lymphocytes in the spleen as well as non lymphoid organs such as intestine in disease models including E. falciformis (Hardison et al., 2006; Khan et al., 2001; Schmid et al., 2014).
+In the spleen, induction of Stat6 expression has been reported in several infections with intestinal parasites (Lee et al., 2013, Lopez et al, 2013).
+In addition to elevated expression of Stat6 we noticed significantly elevated expression of the major regulatory chemokines CxCL9 in infections with the laboratory isolate of E. falciformis.
+CxCL9 can be induced downstream of INFγ (Djamiatun et al., 2017; Hirako et al., 2016; Schmid et al., 2014) and is involved in recruitment and activation of effector T lymphocytes in the spleen as well as in non-lymphoid organs such as intestine in disease models including E. falciformis (Hardison et al., 2006; Khan et al., 2001; Schmid et al., 2014).

-The apparent differences in immune response against the wild derived and the laboratory isolate of E. falciformis invite speculations about their origin.
-Such speculation should be qualified with the notion that we can not be sure what infection phenotype (pathology) the original E. falciformis BayerHaberkorn isolate had when it was derived.
-It is plausible, however, that the pathology before serial passaging resembled that observed in our the isolate we derived newly.
-In the laboratory the consequences of serial passage can be understood in terms of a selection experiment (Ebert, 1998).
+The apparent differences in immune response of the wild-derived and the laboratory isolate of E. falciformis invites to speculate about their origin.
+Unfortunately, we do not know the infection phenotype (pathology) of the original E. falciformis BayerHaberkorn isolate 60 years ago.
+It is plausible, however, that the pathology before serial passaging resembled that observed in our isolate.
+In the laboratory the consequences of serial passaging can be seen as a selection experiment (Ebert, 1998).
 In Eimeria artificial selection has been used to e.g. create attenuated “precoccious” stains, which undergo a faster development, are less pathogenic but still induce protective immunity against reinfections (McDonald and Ballingall, 1983; Shirley and Bellatti, 1988).